chrisxfire/chrisxfire.github.io/content/notes/dotnet/collections/generic/queues/index.md

 # Notes
 - A queue contains elements in the order they were added.
 - Queues are FIFO: Elements are inserted at the end (enqueue) and removed from the beginning (dequeue).
-- Queues do not have indicies.
+- Queues do not have indices.

 # Other Queues
 `PriorityQueue`